Return to the essay table of contents

 And Mr. Mirska's initial impression was loud chaos, empty banging of the keys.

-As it continued the old artist loathed it more - at one point - when Yehudi simply
+As it continued the old artist loathed it more - at one point - when Yehudi

 Dropped his fist into a tone cluster - thinking of hitting the earth